sghosh685/sghosh685/README.md

 ---

-💡 **Open to collaboration** on AI-powered products, especially in health and finance.
+💡 **Open to collaboration** on AI-powered products, especially in CleanTech, FinTech, InsureTech, HealthTech or Behavioral Science - Driven Productivity & Habit Management